 Businesses with 300 or fewer employees that have experienced 25% revenue loss in any 2020 quarter and small 501(c)(6) organizations that have 150 employees or fewer would be eligible for a Paycheck Protection Program under the COVID-19 Emergency Relief Package.

 The expanded Paycheck Protection Program, which also broadens the type of business expenses that can be forgiven under the loan to include supplier costs, will allow business expenses paid utilizing PPP proceeds to be tax deductible, and would simplify the loan forgiveness process.

 Economic Injury Disaster Loans

-Under the CARES Act, small business owners, sole proprietorships, independent contractors and other self-employed individuals are eligible to apply for Economic Injury Disaster Loans (EIDL), which seeks to alleviate loss of revenue due to COVID-19.
+Under the CARES Act, small business owners, sole proprietorships, independent contractors, and other self-employed individuals were eligible to apply for Economic Injury Disaster Loans (EIDL), which seeks to alleviate loss of revenue due to COVID-19.

-Under the CARES Act, eligible individuals can apply for an EIDL cash advance of up to $10,000.
-The EIDL loan amount will be based on the amount of “economic injury” the individual has sustained as a result of the coronavirus epidemic and will not have to be repaid.
+Under the CARES Act, eligible individuals were able to apply for an EIDL cash advance of up to $10,000.
+The EIDL loan amount was based on the amount of “economic injury” the individual sustained as a result of the coronavirus epidemic and will not have to be repaid.

 Intuit Aid Assist

-Intuit Aid Assist is the newest of three services recently launched by Intuit to help Americans better understand and potentially access billions of dollars through the U.S. government’s Coronavirus aid and relief programs.
+Intuit Aid Assist is one of three services recently launched by Intuit to help Americans better understand and potentially access billions of dollars through the U.S. government’s Coronavirus aid and relief programs.